 - More would be reaped than was initially planted;

 - The harvest for that seed, though delayed, would always come once the fruit had fully matured; and,

 - The fruit produced as a result of it would always bear the image of the original seed…

-…it should be easy for us to see how the seed sown by Adam and Eve, when they ate the fruit from the Tree of the Knowledge of Good and Evil, reproduced itself in the lives of their children and grandchildren; bringing forth a harvest more bitter and deadly than anything they could ever have imagined.
+…it should be easy for us to see how the seed sown by Adam and Eve, when they ate the fruit from the Tree of the Knowledge of Good and Evil, reproduced itself in the lives of their children and grandchildren and brought forth a harvest more bitter and deadly than anything they could ever have imagined.

-But, with both boys being raised in a generally pleasant environment by the same parents and, with them living in a world…
+With both boys being raised in a generally pleasant environment by the same parents and with them living in a world…

 - without any grandparents, aunts, or uncles to butt in (or to muddy up the family gene pool);